Timelapse

 Off

 The Anasazi world has a challenge to solve for each of these compass settings, and each challenge has an associated animal that will appear when the calendar lever setting is selected.
+The professor's journal contains an Anasazi map:

 East

-Drag the lever to the East position; if desired, you can confirm the sun shadow by moving F2.
-From a position facing the calendar lever, move B R F9 R F R F10 L and pick up the stick at the end of the road.
-Make your way toward the East sun spiral shown on the map in the Professor's journal:
+Drag the lever to the East (upper left) position; if desired, you can confirm the sun shadow by moving F2.
+From a position facing the calendar lever, move B R F9 R F R F10 until you're facing an acorn-shaped hole in the rock.
+Move L and pick up the stick from the rock.

 South